 But if just a few individuals rise up, the isolation tactic fails.
 The group knows that it can’t do the same thing to the other three who have asked for a more academic and less punitive response to the dissenter.
 If it did go after these secondary figures, that would spark a few more silent ones to speak up for them in turn.
 It would no longer appear that the group has a monopoly on what is right and true.
 We would realize, too, how fragile is the conformity that the group imposes.

 This is where the hope lies.
 A coercive environment doesn’t make people happy.
 Nobody wants to walk around with a censor in his head whispering, “Watch what you say.”
 There are, of course, academic norms and common manners that must be respected, but the current coerciveness is verging on the prosecution of thought crimes.
 The enforcement of dogma is getting way too strict.
 It’s contrary to the human spirit; people are getting fed up.
 It will take longer in academia for the reaction to surface because of the conditioning I have described, but eventually more and more people will cry, “Enough!”

 There is no sign that intolerance on campus is waning, and the people who organize campaigns against a putative miscreant are motivated and self-assured.
-Only a firm counterforce will re-open the campus to a wider spectrum of opinion.
+Only a firm counterforce will reopen the campus to a wider spectrum of opinion.
 We need more professors to stand tall.
-The more of them that do so, the easier it will be for others to do so.
+The more of them who do so, the easier it will be for others to do so.